mbustami/Custom-Spinner/README.md

 In other words you should provide how much of the circle will be filled after each round of your process.

 ## Important Notes
-As a reusable component, the equation that will determine how much of the circle will be filled each round of the process must be provided by the consumer of the component, as each consumer might use it differently (to indicate different progress behaviors).
+As a reusable component, the equation that will determine how much of the circle will be filled after each round of the process must be provided by the consumer of the component, as each consumer might use the spinner differently (to indicate different progress behaviors).

 for example in the example below the Spinner is being used as a timer indicator: